Business Travel Packing Essentials

 Good to know before you go:

 Mannheim isn’t like most of the German cities.
-Its downtown is laid out in a neat grid system—nicknamed "Die Quadratestadt" (The Square City).
+Its downtown is laid out in a neat grid system, nicknamed "Die Quadratestadt" (The Square City).
 Hence, it makes it extra easy to explore the city on foot or by cycling.
-Moreover, streets here aren’t named traditionally—they go by letters and numbers like a chessboard.
+Moreover, streets here aren’t named traditionally, instead they go by letters and numbers like a chessboard.
 It might sound confusing, but once you get the hang of it, it’s a breeze to navigate.

 Pro tip: Start at Paradeplatz, the buzzing central square, and let your curiosity guide you through the best places to see in Mannheim.